 Yengo National Park is a rugged landscape of steep gorges and rocky ridges, just waiting to be explored by 4WD, car, mountain bike or foot.
 And it's all less than two hours drive from Sydney or Newcastle.

-Part of the Greater Blue Mountains World Heritage Area, Yengo has spectacular views, remote wilderness and unique Aboriginal cultural heritage.
-There’s an abundance of Aboriginal sacred sites and rock engravings to discover.
+Part of the Greater Blue Mountains Area World Heritage Property, Yengo has spectacular views, remote wilderness and unique Aboriginal cultural heritage.
+There's an abundance of Aboriginal sacred sites and rock engravings to discover.

 The historic, convict-built Old Great North Road in the south-east of the park is also a reminder of the park's more recent colonial history.